Health screening - women - ages 40 to 64

 There are specific times when you should see your provider.
-Below are screening guidelines for women ages 40 - 64.
+Below are screening guidelines for women ages 40 to 64.

 BLOOD PRESSURE SCREENING

 - Have your blood pressure checked every 2 years.
-If the top number (systolic number) is between 120 - 139 or the bottom number (diastolic number) is between 80 - 89 mm Hg or higher, have it checked every year.
+If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher, have it checked every year.